dmbarbour/glas/docs/GlasApps.md

 * **dir:DirOp** - filesystem directory (aka folder) operations.
  * **open:(name:DirName, as:DirRef, for:(read | create | delete))** - Create a new system object to interact with a directory resource.
 Fails if DirRef is already in use, otherwise returns unit.
 Whether the directory is successfully opened is observable via 'state' a short while after the request is committed.
 Intended interactions must be specified:
   * *read* - supports iteration through elements in the directory.
   * *create* - creates a new directory.
-Use 'state' to observe done or error.
+Use 'state' to observe progress.
   * *delete* - remove an empty directory.
-Use 'state' to observe done or error.
+Use 'state' to observe progress.
  * **close:DirRef** - Delete the associated system object.
 DirRef is no longer in-use, and operations (except open) will fail.
  * **read:DirRef** - Read an entry from the directory table.
 An entry is a record of form `(name:String, type:(dir | file | ...), ...)` allowing ad-hoc extension with attributes or new types.
 An implementation may ignore types except for 'dir' and 'file', and must ignore the "." and ".." references.
 Fails if no entry can be read, see 'state' for reason.
+ * **move:(from:DirRef, to:DirRef)** - rename a reference.
+Fails if 'to' ref already in use, or 'from' ref is unused.
+Returns unit.
+After move, the roles of these references is reversed.
  * **state:DirRef** - Return a representation of the state of the associated system object.
   * *init* - state immediately after 'open' until processed.
   * *ok* - seems to be in a good state
   * *done* - requested interaction is complete.
 This applies to 'read' after reading the final entry, or after a successful create or delete.
   * *error:Value* - any error state, with ad-hoc details.

-The file and directory APIs could feasibly be extended with additional modes.
-However, the API as described is probably sufficient for developing many useful Glas applications.
+File and directory APIs could feasibly be extended with additional modes.
+However, the API as described is sufficient for developing many useful Glas applications.

 ### Network